 Southwest Shadow Holdings is a subsidiary of JNI, LLC ("JNI"), a Delaware limited liability company.
 JNI is a parent company of various other subsidiaries and affiliates, which develop master-planned communities around the United States, often under the brand name SunCal, with development management performed by affiliate Argent Management, LLC, a Delaware limited liability company.
-Some examples of masterplanned communities being developed by JNI and/or its subsidiaries and affiliates, in varying stages of development include: Potomac Shores, a 1,920-acre mixed-use, master-planned resort destination located in Potomac Shores, Virgina, which, upon full development, is currently anticipated to include approximately 3,800 residences and 17 million square feet of commercial/retail/office space; The Fairways, an approximately 985-acre master-planned golf community located in Beaumont, California, which, upon full development, is currently anticipated to include 3,300 residences in six villages and 30 acres of commercial/retail space; Summerwind Trails, a 2,590-acre master-planned community located in Calimesa, California, which, upon full development, is currently anticipated to include approximately 3,600 residences and an approximately 260-acre commercial town center; and Edge-on-Hudson, a 70-acre mixed-use, transitoriented riverfront community in Sleepy Hollow, New York, which, upon full development, is currently anticipated to include 1,177 condominium, townhome and apartment units, 135,000 square feet of shopping and dining and 35,000 square feet of office space.
+Some examples of master-planned communities being developed by JNI and/or its subsidiaries and affiliates, in varying stages of development, include: Potomac Shores, a 1,920-acre mixed use, master planned resort destination located in Potomac Shores, Virginia, which, upon full development, is currently anticipated to include approximately 3,800 residences and 17 million square feet of commercial/retail/office space; The Fairways, an approximately 985-acre master-planned golf community located in Beaumont, California, which, upon full development, is currently anticipated to include approximately 3,300 residences in six villages and 30 acres of commercial/retail space; Summerwind Trails, a 2,590-acre master planned community located in Calimesa, California, which, upon full development, is currently anticipated to include approximately 3,600 residences and an approximately 260-acre commercial town center; and Edge-on-Hudson, a 70-acre mixed-use, transit-oriented riverfront community in Sleepy Hollow, New York, which, upon full development, is currently anticipated to include 1,177 condominium, townhome, and apartment units, 135,000 square feet of shopping and dining, and 35,000 square feet of office space.

-KB Home has purchased (or has under contract to purchase) certain platted single-family acreage from SVWW (as defined below) and Presidential (as defined below); although KB Home will be developing utility facilities to serve such acreage, SVWW and Presidential have retained reimbursement rights to relevant bond proceeds.
-SG Land Holdings and KB Home are hereinafter collectively referred to as the "Developers."
+KB Home has purchased (or is under contract to purchase) certain platted single-family acreage from SVWW (as defined below) and Presidential (as defined below); although KB Home will be developing utility facilities to serve such acreage, SVWW and Presidential have retained reimbursement rights to relevant bond proceeds.
+Meritage has purchased ShadowGlen Phase 3 and has begun the development process.
+SG Land Holdings, KB Home, and Meritage are hereinafter collectively referred to as the "Developers".